graciellehigino/ms_range_interactions/manuscript.md

 metrics, or for any predator species.

 : List of species analysed, their out and in degrees, total original range size and proportion of their ranges occupied by their preys and predators (values between 0 and 1).
+Species are sorted according to the groups identified by @Baskerville2011SpaGui.
 Notice how some species are isolated in the network (*Loxodonta africana*) and how *Canis aureus*'s range do not overlap with any of its preys. {#tbl:everyone}

 \input{tables/table_ranges.md}